im-tomu/fomu-workshop/README.md

 Fomu should now appear as a USB storage device containing a README.

-Additionally, there is another RISC-V demo in the workshop.
-The `riscv-usb-cdcacm` directory contains a simple USB serial device that simply echoes back any characters that you type, incremented by 1.
-This is a good way to get started with an interactive terminal program, or logging data via USB serial.

 ## Hardware Description Languages

 The two most common **H**ardware **D**escription **L**anguages are Verilog and VHDL (the toolchain we are using only supports Verilog).